Information on the semester ticket in Würzburg

 If you want to take your bike on a train or bus, you will have to buy a ticket (child fare).
 You are not allowed to take your bike free of charge when you are travelling with your semester ticket.

 Connecting semester ticket of the transport association Rhein-Neckar (VRN)

 Students studying in Würzburg have the possibility to buy a connecting ticket for the VRN (VRN-Anschluss-Semester-Ticket).
-In the winter semester 2018/19 and the summer semester 2019, this ticket is € 210.60 per semester.
+Zhis ticket is € 225.60 per semester.
 With this ticket, you may also use all buses, trams and trains in the fare zone of the transport association Rhein-Neckar (VRN), which extends from the Main-Tauber district over Heidelberg/Mannheim to Kaiserslautern (exception: the ticket is not valid in the area of the region Westpfalz).

 Students who purchase a connecting semester ticket of the VRN and have their primary residence in the Main-Tauber district will receive a subsidy of 50% of the ticket price (info sheet).

 More information on the connecting semester ticket of the VRN is available at the main ticket office in Lauda, tel.: (09343) 6214-35 or online at www.vrn.de.